krother/probably_fun/articles/frequency/README.rst

 .. figure:: my_gold_mine_board.jpg

-Here are some bar and pie charts created with a :download:`plots.py`:
+Here are some bar and pie charts created with the Python script :download:`plots.py`:

 .. figure:: bar_vert.png